NikosAlexandris/pvgis-prototype/documentation/analysis_of_rsun.md

 This section of the code

 1. The code checks if `optimalAngle` is 1.
    If so, it means that the slope is to be optimized for a given aspect.

-   1. `optimizeSlope()` is called with various parameters to determine the optimal slope.
-   The calculated slope is stored in the variable `calculatedSlope`.
+   1. `optimizeSlope()` is called with various parameters in order to calculate the optimal slope which is stored in the variable `calculatedSlope`.

-   2. If `calculatedSlope` is very small (`< 0.01`) or the latitude is close to 0, indicating convergence problems or issues with the optimization, a small default slope value of `0.001` is assigned to the variable `newslope`.
+   2. If `calculatedSlope` is very small (`< 0.01`)
+   or the latitude close to `0`
+   indicating convergence problems or issues with the optimization, a small default slope value of `0.001` is assigned to `newslope`.

    3. If the calculated slope is valid, it is assigned to `newslope`.

-   4. `updateGeometryYear()` is called to update the geometry based on the new slope and aspect
+   4. `updateGeometryYear()` is called to update the geometry variables based on the new slope and aspect
    (the existing aspect value is used in this case).